Updated: Sep 16

-In terms of costs, a day trip to the Isle of Capri can be done on a fairly minimal budget.
-A ferry ticket from Sorrento to Capri will cost around €20, and entry to the Blue Grotto is €13.
-Eating and drinking on the island can be relatively cheap, with many restaurants offering meals averaging around €10-€15.
+In terms of costs (updated 2023), a day trip to the Isle of Capri can be done on a fairly minimal budget.
+A ferry ticket from Sorrento to Capri will cost between €19 - €25.
+Entry to the Blue Grotto is €18.
+Eating and drinking on the island can be relatively cheap, with a surprising number of modest restaurants offering meals averaging around €15-€20.

-Getting Around Capri
+Getting Around Capri on a Budget

 Transportation in Capri is easy and convenient, with buses (more like mini-vans) and taxis readily available.
 However, the best way to explore the island is on foot.
 Walking is a great way to take in the sights and sounds of the island and get a feel for the local culture.
-I opted to walk in the towns, as it gave me the chance to take in the sights at a leisurely pace.
+I opted to walk in the towns, as it allowed me to take in the sights at a leisurely pace.

 Wear comfortable footwear: there are parts of the island that you can only get around on foot and often a scenic walk is the only way to get between different spots in town.